 Abstract

-Background: Although bipolar disorder typically begins in adulthood, early signs may manifest in different clinical forms.
+Background: Although bipolar disorder (BD) typically begins in adulthood, early signs may manifest in different clinical forms.
 This article presents a case of an adolescent diagnosed with bipolar disorder who initially exhibited prodromal symptoms resembling Obsessive-Compulsive Disorder.

 Presentation of case: A 15-year-old girl with insomnia, anxiety, palpitations, weight gain, and social issues was initially evaluated medically, then diagnosed with OCD due to sexual obsessions and compulsions, along with approval-seeking behaviors and body image concerns.
 She responded to sertraline, but after dose increase, she developed a manic episode, leading to stopping sertraline and starting olanzapine.
-Her mood stabilized, and her OCD symptoms improved, emphasizing the importance of recognizing underlying mood disorder aspects.
+Her mood stabilized, and her OCD symptoms improved, emphasizing the importance of assessing possible bipolar disorder in early OCD presentations. .

 Discussion: The findings underscore the importance of careful longitudinal assessment in adolescents presenting with OCD-like symptoms, especially when affective traits are present, to facilitate early detection and management of BD.